Consensys/orchestrate/README.md

 #### Concurrency

-A worker can handle multiple message concurrently in parallel goroutines.
+A engine can handle multiple message concurrently in parallel goroutines.
 When declaring an handler you can configure

 - ```slots``` which the maximum of messages that can be treated concurrently
 - ```partitions``` which correspond to partitions of message that should be treated sequentially based on a message partition key